 Insurance companies may misrepresent the amount of insurance available to you.
 In certain circumstances, insurance policies and coverage can be “stacked”, and there may be more insurance available than you are aware.
 If you knew this, they know you would fight harder.
 This is another reason why you must be careful if you are attempting to settle your own claims.

 Still have questions about your injury claim in Missouri or Kansas?
-For more information, please download a free copy of my book, Crash Course, which includes the 9 mistakes that can wreck your injury claim.
+For more information, please download a free copy of Crash Course, a book by our Kansas City car accident and personal injury lawyer that details the 9 mistakes that can wreck your injury claim.

 You can also contact our law firm by calling (816) 203-0143 or by filling out a form below.
 Contacting us is FREE and confidential, and there is no obligation to hire our firm.
 We would be happy to try to assist you.